Traffic Offenses Lawyer in Pennsylvania

 - Careless driving 3 points

-You can also be assessed points for not wearing glasses when you’re required to do so, your vehicle wasn’t inspected, or you violate other license and operating conditions.
-You can also be assessed points if you fail to comply with directions from someone who is authorized to direct traffic.
+Some examples of non-moving violations include not wearing glasses when you’re required to do so, not having an up-to-date inspected vehicle, or you violate other license and operating conditions.
+You can also be assessed points if you fail to comply with directions from someone authorized to direct traffic.

 What happens if you leave the scene of the accident?